Jhyde927/Marooned/Marooned.md

 Added flak explosion to fireballs.
 We just spawn bullets that fire away from center in a sphere.
 Already implemented bouncing bullets so it looks goods.
 Made the size 10 for flak bullets instead of 3.
 Bullet explosion is raised 50 units off the ground so the sphere doens't fire half underground.
 It's still not that overpowered.
 Does effective area damage on crowds of skeletons and spiders.
 I lowered player bullet damage to 15 instead of 25 because they can bounce now.

-Maybe spider hitbox should be lower.
+Maybe spider hitbox should be lower. x

 Enemies can sometimes get stuck even though I turned off wall collision.
 It must be smoothpath.
 Smooth path allows enemies to travel diagonally, Maybe we need a proxitmity check on walls. or maybe its a state machine thing.